Hebrew astronomy: The heavenly bodies and their motions

 In many languages, the names of the days of the week are derived from the names of the seven planets; each day was consecrated to the particular planet that ruled during the early hours of the morning.
-While Talmudists were familiar with the planets and their characteristics in astrology, they opposed their worship, so weekdays are not named in Hebrew besides for the Sabbath.
-Instead they are referred to by number.
+While Talmudists were familiar with the planets and their characteristics in astrology, they opposed their worship; therefore, weekdays are not named in Hebrew, except for Shabbat.
+Instead, they are referred to by number.

 Fixed stars and comets

-The Milky Way is called "Fire-Stream," a name borrowed from Daniel 7:10 (Nehar di-nur), where it may possibly have had the same signification.
+The Milky Way is called "Fire-Stream", a name borrowed from Daniel 7:10 (Nehar di-nur), where it may possibly have had the same signification.
 The statement is also made that the sting of Scorpio may be seen lying in the Milky Way.
 Samuel said: "We have it as a tradition that no comet ever passed across the face of Orion "Kesil"; for if this should happen the earth would be destroyed."
 When his hearers objected to this statement, saying, "Yet we see that this occurs," Samuel replied: "It only appears so; for the comet passes either above or below the star.
 Possibly also its radiance passes, but not its body."
 Again, Samuel says: "But for the warmth of Orion, the earth could not exist, because of the frigidity of Scorpio; furthermore, Orion lies near Taurus, with which the warm season begins.
 The comet, because of its tail, is called kokba de-shabbiṭ. (rodstar).
 Rabbi Joshua ben Hananiah (about 100), declared that a star appears once every seventy years and leads mariners astray, hence they should at such time lay in a larger store of provisions.
-Rapoport endeavors to prove that the path of Halley's comet had been computed by a wise rabbi.
+Rapoport endeavors to prove that the path of Halley's Comet had been computed by a wise rabbi.
 Samuel said: "I know all the paths of heaven, but nothing of the nature of the comet."

 The following Biblical names of constellations are mentioned and explained: כימה = כמאה.
 Pleiades (Biblically known as the Seven Stars) [a cluster of] about a hundred stars, and for the much disputed עש, its equally obscure Aramaic equivalent יותא (MS. M. אתא), Syriac עיותא, is given.